 The friendship between Ashitaka and Yakul.
 No matter what, whether it was being shot down or treading on sacred ground or even threatened with being eaten by wolves, Yakul always stuck by his master.
-He even tries to limp after him with an arrow through his thigh, and has to be ordered not to follow.
+He even tries to limp after him with an arrow through his thigh, and disregards Ashitaka's orders not to follow.

 San taking off Yakul's reins and proclaiming him to be free is sweet in a misunderstood way; she just can't imagine any animal being in bondage and that only family would allow one another to be borne as a rider.
-Which of course, Yakul must consider his master to be so.
+Which of course means that Yakul must consider his master as such.

 Yakul's little ruff shake to get rid of the itchiness after said harness is removed is also adorable.

-San revealing that Yakul has told her of Ashitaka's home village and his people's respect for nature; all while scratching his chin, to which the antelope looks like he's enjoying the female attention greatly.
+San revealing that Yakul has told her of Ashitaka's home village and his people's respect for nature; all while scratching his chin, which the antelope looks like he's enjoying greatly.